Deep Multimodal Learning with Missing Modality: A Survey: Applications and Datasets

-\smallbreak \textbf{Discussion: } Current MLMM research primarily focuses on the areas of sentiment analysis, medical diagnosis, remote sensing analysis, retrieval/captioning, and robotic vision.
-Among these, a significant portion of research is dedicated to addressing the missing modality problem in video, text, and audio-based sentiment analysis, MRI segmentation and clinical prediction in medical diagnosis, and multi-sensor semantic segmentation for autonomous vehicles.
+\smallbreak \textbf{Discussion: } Current MLMM research primarily focuses on the areas of affective computing, medical applications, remote sensing, information retrieval, pervasive computing and robotic vision and sensing.
+Among these, a significant portion of research is dedicated to addressing the missing modality problem in RGB, text, and audio-based sentiment analysis, MRI segmentation and clinical prediction, and multi-sensor segmentation for autonomous vehicles.
 In contrast, research efforts in MLMM for streaming data and scientific fields are relatively limited.
 In addition, the majority of the publicly available datasets mentioned above are complete in terms of modalities, and naturally occurring datasets with missing modalities are rare.
-As a result, these tasks are often evaluated by considering all possible combinations of missing modalities based on the existing types of modalities in the dataset, and then performing training and testing on the performance of the missing modalities, supplemented by different missing modality rates.
-In the works we reviewed, 38\% controlled for varying degrees of missing modality rates and tested accordingly, while the remaining 62\% used random modality missing rates for training and testing.
+As a result, these tasks are often evaluated by considering all possible combinations of missing modalities based on the existing types of modalities in the dataset, and then performing training and testing on the performance of the missing modalities, supplemented by different missing modality rates. { Perhaps more future work could try to emulate Pervasive Computing by collecting multimodal datasets with real-world modal data from different models, including those with real sensor damage or different sampling rates of time-series information, for model validation. } In the works we reviewed, 38\% controlled for varying degrees of missing modality rates and tested accordingly, while the remaining 62\% used random modality missing rates for training and testing.
 When categorizing missing modality rates into mild (<30\%), moderate (30\%-70\%), and severe (>70\%) levels, the proportions are 72.6\%, 82.2\%, and 69.9\%, respectively.
 It is worth noting that a single study may perform validation across multiple missing modality rate levels.
 Additionally, we found that 36.4\% of the works trained on incomplete training datasets (cannot access missing modality data during training), while 63.6\% actually focused on testing with missing modalities.
 We can see that there is still small number of research on incomplete training datasets, so it is important to emphasise the need for more research to this field.